kyngs/LibreLogin/README.md

 - [Raixo](https://github.com/RAIXOCZ) - for developing the original bungeecord port
 - [FastLogin contributors](https://github.com/games647/FastLogin) - for their work, which was used as a base for the paper port
+- [Fejby](https://github.com/Fejby) - For providing Floodgate test server and helping with testing